Acara Spring Institute – Idea to Impact: Getting Your Social Venture Off The Ground

-Have you heard the term “business model” but you think it sounds like Heidi Klum in a business suit?
-Do you have an idea for an innovation but don’t consider yourself an entrepreneur?
-Do you want to make a change in the world and make a living doing it?
-If your answer to any of these questions is “yes,” then the Acara Spring Institute is for you.
-This starter series of three short courses is for anyone with an idea for social or environmental change, whether that idea is on the back of a napkin, in a detailed business plan or already running.
+The Acara Spring Institute is for you.
+This course is for anyone with an idea for social or environmental change, whether that idea is on the back of a napkin, in a detailed business plan or already running.

-March 15, 2014 – 8am – 4:30pm – Who Cares?: Intro to design thinking and ethnography, business model canvas, social value proposition and customer segments, defining your action plan for market research.
+March 31, 2015 – 5 – 9pm – Who Cares?: Intro to design thinking and ethnography, business model and value proposition canvas, social value proposition and customer segments, defining your action plan for market research.

-Pitching Your Venture – April 29, 2014 Acara Impact Venture Review: Selected participants will be invited to present their venture at the Acara Impact Venture Review on April 29, 5-8pm at IonE.
-Teams will pitch to an invited audience of entrepreneurs, business owners, engineers and other professionals who will provide critical feedback.
-Presenting at the Acara Impact Venture Review is at no cost to the pitching entrepreneurs.
+April 28, 2015 – 5 – 8pm – Acara Impact Venture Review Session: Selected class participants will be invited to present their venture at the Acara Impact Venture Review .
+At this review teams will pitch to an invited audience, including entrepreneurs, business owners, engineers and other professionals who will provide critiques and suggestions.
+No charge for this session.

-Prerequisites: You must have at least an idea for a social venture in order to participate in the sessions.
+Prerequisites: You must have an idea for a social venture in order to participate in the sessions.

-Instructors: Fred Rose and Brian Bell of the Institute on the Environment will lead the course.
-In the last 18 months, they have taught more than 300 budding social entrepreneurs in four countries.
+Instructors: Fred Rose and Brian Bell, both of IonE, have taught more than 400 budding social entrepreneurs in six countries.
 Fred has two engineering degrees, spent 30 years in industry in various technical and innovation roles globally, and has started several nonprofits.
-Brian has degrees in Civil Engineering and Sustainable Development, and extensive on-the-ground experience in Uganda, Kenya, Nepal, and India.
-Both have been involved in helping to launch a number of social ventures out of the Acara program.
-Guest speakers will also be featured each session.
+Brian has degrees in Civil Engineering and Sustainable Development, and extensive on the ground experience in Uganda, Kenya, Nepal and India; he is active with Global Shapers and Gopher Angels.
+Both Fred and Brian have been involved in helping to launch numerous social ventures out of the Acara program.
+Guest speakers from the Twin Cities social entrepreneurship community will be featured each session.